jdcarbeck/betdaq-app/README.md

 ### Using Docker
 1. Build the image in the root directory using `docker build -t betdaq .`
 2. Run the image using `docker run betdaq`

+##Project Plan
+1. build python app that stores information for the current events